-It’s about this time of year when the volume of cyclists on the roads slowly start to double.
+It’s about this time of year when the volume of cyclists on the roads start to double, also due to the lovely weather we’ve been experiencing.
 It’s an annual phenomenon that coincides with the lighter days and the warmer weather which seems to peak on particularly hot, sunny days.
 This is due to the spring arrival of the ‘Fair Weather Cyclist’ who are reputed to photosynthesise during warmer climates.
 Here are 10 ways to tell if you are one of these fair weathered cyclists:

 Your bike hasn’t got a splash of mud on it